Fer-front/creditas-challenge/data-engineering/README.md

 - We expect your code to work;
 - We expect you provide a README and explain how to make it work;
 - We love docker, and it would be great if we could test your code just running a docker container;
+- We love [markdown](https://guides.github.com/features/mastering-markdown/) in the README;
-- Contact the recruiter if have any doubts;
+- Contact the recruiter if have any doubts :wink:;

 ### Our Stack